 What does it take to be successful in political blogging?

-Certain common traits make some bloggers more successful than others.
-These apply to political bloggers as well.
+Certain common traits make some more successful than others.
+These apply to political writers as well.

-Although being opinionated may not be a great quality in real life, it’s a beneficial trait in the political blogging world.
-People follow your blog not because you share commonly available information but because you have an opinion.
-Most people will follow your blog because they agree or disagree with you.
+Although being opinionated may not be a great quality in real life, it’s a beneficial trait in the political writing world.
+People follow your site not because you share commonly available information but because you have an opinion.
+Most people will follow your site because they agree or disagree with you.

 Readers can get facts can from a lot of places.
 But your opinion about a topic, an event, or circumstances are your own and cannot be borrowed from anywhere, which is something that differentiates your blog from everyone else’s.